brightcove/brightcove-player-sdk-ios-ima/README.md

 ==========
 IMA Plugin for Brightcove Player SDK provides a dynamic library framework for installation.

-The IMA plugin supports version 3.9.0 of the Google IMA SDK for iOS.
-The Podspec for the IMA Plugin for Brightcove Player SDK for iOS references version 3.9.0 of the Google IMA iOS SDK as instructed by the [IMA Release History](https://developers.google.com/interactive-media-ads/docs/sdks/ios/v3/history).
+The IMA plugin supports version 3.11.3 of the Google IMA SDK for iOS and version 4.2.1 of the Google IMA SDK for tvOS.

 CocoaPods
 ----------